GSP

 This option is supported for reading image data without header only.

 Specify the type of the pixel values.
-Possible values: float or short or byte.
+Possible values: double or float or int or short or byte.
 Default is byte.

 RAW files are always written in byte pixel format.